Rebound exercise: Equipment

 Since their introduction, many improvements have been made to the quality and construction of rebounders.
 Spring size, shape, and durability have improved greatly over time, and in the last several years springs have been replaced entirely in certain high-end units by bungee-bands, which are quieter and may also offer certain advantages in terms of smoothness and user experience.
 Units with folding legs, and units whose entire body (including the mat and the rim) folds in half, or even in quarters, have been introduced.
 Rebounders can be purchased for anywhere from between $40 and $1,000 and up.

-The largest two differences between rebounders, other than manufacturing materials, relate to the source of elasticity.
+The largest two differences between rebounders, other than manufacturing materials, relate to the source of elasticity and to stability.
 As this mechanism is responsible for carrying the weight of the user, their longevity and responsiveness directly affect the rebounding experience.
-The two main mechanisms currently in production are bungee cords and piano wire.
+Elastic cords (also called "bungee cords") and piano wire springs are the main options for elasticity.
+Historically, rebounders have had straight legs, but newer high-end rebounders use arched legs that go beyond the diameter of the frame, preventing rebounders from tipping.